TPCTPCTPC/Adblock-gist/README.md

 ## Work with *Mock (Map Local)*

-This feature allows Surge to return an empty json to the network request, which can significantly reduce RAM usage on device than JavaScript(Yachen Liu, Testflight 1723).
+This feature allows Surge to return an empty json to the network request, which can significantly reduce RAM usage on device than JavaScript(*Yachen Liu, Testflight 1723*).
 Mocking feature is now universial and available on *Surge Module* and base configuration. **The fuction of mocking in this gist is duplicate with ```URL-REGEX rules```, choose one you prefer.**

-## Create your own Surge Module:
+## Create your own *Surge Module*:
 ```
 #!name=$yourname
 #!desc=$yourdescription